XBRL Europe held a Digital Event on Sustainability/ESG.

 Thursday 24th June – 14:00-17:00 – Sustainability/ ESG reporting Track:

-During two hours several presentations will be held on Environmental, Social, and Goverenance reporting.
+During three hours several presentations will be held on Environmental, Social, and Governance reporting.
 Please find below the overview of speakers which will give a presentation during this session.

 - 14:00 Welcome words, Introduction and moderation René van der Meij co Chair of XBRL Europe Sustainability / ESG Working Group, Gilles Maguet CEO XBRL Europe